-A known competitive advantage that sets companies like Google or Amazon apart is their metrics-driven culture and ability to leverage data to make key strategic business decisions.
-Unfortunately, companies looking to hop on the bandwagon often share a common problem: their underlying data is a mess.
+The highest-performing companies like Google and Amazon all share a metrics-driven culture, which gives them the ability to leverage data to make key business decisions.
+Unfortunately, companies looking to adopt this strategy often share a common problem: their underlying data is a mess.
 Why?
-Because their employee-entered data, often in Salesforce, is only as good as the user’s understanding of it.
+Because they rely on employees to correctly enter their data into platforms like Salesforce.
+As a result, their data is only as good as their users’ understanding of it.

 1. Get your sales teams selling faster

-Instead, the real challenge is learning the intricacies of their internal business processes: When to move your leads from “Working” to “Prospecting”, or how to decipher the meanings and rules behind the custom fields and objects your company has created.
+Instead, the real challenge is learning the intricacies of the company’s internal business processes: When to move leads from “Working” to “Prospecting”, or how to decipher the meanings and rules behind the custom fields and objects your company has created.

-To further complicate things, these fields often consist of acronyms and industry-specific terminology that doesn’t get adopted over-night.
-Learning the difference between “LTC” and “LTV” is just as obvious to a new employee as memorizing the difference between “ser” and “estar” in their first Spanish class.
+To further complicate things, these fields often consist of acronyms and industry-specific terminology that doesn’t get adopted overnight.
+Learning the difference between “LTC” and “LTV” is just as challenging to a new employee as memorizing the difference between “ser” and “estar” in Spanish class.
 In short – it takes time and practice.